kaiyoo/Twitter-Follower-Link-prediction/README.md

 # Link_prediction
 Link prediction using proximity-based methods

-This project was done in the subject, Statistical Machine learning taken in Semester2, 2020 in the University of Melbourne.
+This project was done in the subject, COMP90051 (Statistical Machine learning) taken in Semester2, 2020 in the University of Melbourne.
 * Ranked 14th out of 132 teams.
 https://www.kaggle.com/c/comp90051-2020-sem2-proj1/leaderboard